liane4323/sep10-freedom-project/tool/learning-log.md

 #### Day 2
 _4/4/24_

 I took time in class to make any last html/css changes that I was unhappy with.
 My website is looking good now!
-The animations will make it better.
-When I got home, I started working on my animations.
+The animations that I added will make it better.
+Later on today, I started working on applying my animations.
 I made sure to install animate.css using a CDN.
 I was very excited when I tested out an animation on my h1, and it worked!

+* I used https://animate.style/ to get my animations

+#### Day 3
+_4/5/24_

+This is my last working day, I managed to complete my MVP and more!
+I reached the goal that I had set for myself which is to animate all of my headings and imgs.
+During the proccess of coding, I linked wow.js before closing my body tag.
+I am proud of my work and I will be using some of these animations and applying them into my Freedom Project!